What is a carbon tax?

-Energy prices do not currently reflect the environmental cost of carbon dioxide emissions.
+Energy prices do not currently reflect these costs of greenhouse gas emissions.
 Those who benefit from burning fossil fuels generally do not pay for the environmental damage the emissions cause.
-Instead, this cost is borne by the world population as a whole, including future generations.
-Imposing a carbon tax would correct this “externality”, or cost-benefit mismatch, by raising the price of energy consumption to reflect its full social cost.
+Instead, this cost is borne by people around the world, including future generations.
+Imposing a carbon tax can help to correct this externality by raising the price of energy consumption to reflect its social cost.

 How Would a Carbon Tax Affect Welfare?

 The impact of a carbon tax would differ among economic groups depending on the extent of energy price changes and on regional energy production and consumption patterns.
-Clearly, a carbon tax would fall more heavily on workers and investors in carbon-intensive industries as well as on regions that depend heavily on carbon-intensive fuels—particularly coal—for energy generation.
+Clearly, a carbon tax would fall more heavily on workers and investors in carbon-intensive industries as well as on regions that depend heavily on carbon-intensive fuels, particularly coal.

-Since low-income households consume a more energy-intensive basket of goods than wealthier households do, a carbon tax would be regressive; it would cost poorer households a higher share of their income than wealthier households (Morris and Mathur 2015).
-A carbon tax of $20 per ton would account for about 1.8 percent of pretax income for households in the lowest income quintile, as compared to 0.7 percent in the highest income quintile.
-However, a carbon tax’s impact would be less regressive to the extent that it reduced business profits rather than increasing goods prices.
+Because low-income households consume a more energy-intensive basket of goods than do wealthier households, a carbon tax would be regressive; it would cost poorer households a higher share of their income than wealthier households (Marron, Toder, and Austin 2015).
+A carbon tax of $20 per ton would account for about 0.8 percent of pretax income for households in the lowest income quintile, as compared to 0.5 percent for the highest income quintile.

 Congressional Budget Office.
 2016.
 “Impose a Tax on Emissions of Greenhouse Gases.”
 In Options for Reducing the Deficit: 2017 to 2026.
 Washington, DC: Congressional Budget Office.

-Interagency Working Group on Social Costs of Carbon.
-2013.
+Interagency Working Group on Social Costs of Greenhouse Gases.
+2016.
 “Technical Update of the Social Costs of Carbon for Regulatory Impact Analysis.”
-Washington, DC: Interagency Working Group on Social Costs of Carbon.
+Washington, DC: Interagency Working Group on Social Costs of Greenhouse Gases.

 Marron, Donald, and Eric Toder.
 2015.
 “Carbon Taxes and Corporate Tax Reform.”
 In Implementing a US Carbon Tax, edited by Ian Parry, Adele Morris, and Robert Williams III, 141–58.
 New York: Routledge.

 Morris, Adele, and Aparna Mathur.
 2015.
 “The Distributional Burden of a Carbon Tax: Evidence and Implications for Policy.”
 In Implementing a US Carbon Tax, edited by Ian Parry, Adele Morris, and Robert Williams, 97–119.
 New York: Routledge.